 Laura Armstrong, Executive Director

 Laura became La Casa Hogar’s Executive Director in April of 2015.
 She has worked with non-profits and Latinx immigrant communities throughout the country since 2006.
-She has a particular passion about working with and learning from immigrant and farm-working families in the Yakima Valley and central WA region.
+She has a particular passion for working with and learning from immigrant and farm-working families in the Yakima Valley and central WA region.
 Laura contributes a background in Spanish, non-profit development, affordable housing, community organizing, domestic micro-finance, and public health.
 Passionate about asset-based community work, Laura loves to work at La Casa Hogar because, “I am privileged to learn from our remarkably resilient students; I work with an insightful, innovative and adaptive team to collectively catalyze positive community change in our Yakima Valley.”
 Laura grew up in Connecticut and graduated from Furman University in Greenville, SC with a degree in Political Science, and minors in Latin American Studies and Poverty Studies.
 When not working, Laura embraces the Pacific Northwest through biking and hiking.

 Cristina Arellano, Receptionist